MANSON LIFTS NORTHEASTERN PAST MASSACHUSETTS IN OVERTIME, 5-4

-Sophomore defenseman Josh Manson scored the game-winning goal for the Huskies
+Sophomore defenseman Josh Manson scores at 4:04 of overtime for Huskies

 AMHERST, Mass. - Despite getting three points from junior Michael Pereira, the UMass hockey team was unable to hold off Northeastern, falling 5-4 in overtime on Tuesday night at the Mullins Center.
 Following the contest, which featured a combined 84 shots between the squads, the Minutemen are now 10-16-2 overall, 7-13-1 in Hockey East, while the Huskies move to 9-16-3 overall and 5-13-3 in conference play.